 Who We Are

-We are faithful LDS women anxiously engaged in the good cause of edifying our sisters and brothers that we may all gain an experiential knowledge of a joy-filled worship and a sanctifying mortal experience.
+We are faithful LDS women anxiously engaged in the good cause of edifying our sisters and brothers, that we may all experience a joy-filled worship and a sanctifying mortal experience.
 We believe that the restored Gospel of Jesus Christ blesses the lives of its members and provides the ordinances necessary for salvation.
 We sustain our church leaders and contribute to the functionality of our wards by steadfastly fulfilling our callings.
-We work within the framework of current LDS doctrine to question cultural traditions that may limit us as individuals and as a people.
+We work within the framework of current LDS doctrine to question traditions that may limit us as individuals and as a people.
 We view both our commonalities and our differences as strengths as we explore alternative approaches that empower everyone.

 Our team came together through the work of Neylan McBaine, our Editor in Chief.
 We were drawn to her vision, as presented by The Mormon Women Project, the Moderate Mormon Manifesto and her paper given at the August 2nd, 2012, FAIR (Foundation for Apologetic Information and Research) Conference entitled “To Do the Business of the Church: A Cooperative Paradigm for Examining Gendered Participation Within Church Organizational Structure.”
 Individually, we each had a desire to become more involved on behalf of women in the church, and Neylan’s singular, compassionate voice and approach resonated with us.
 We joyfully volunteer our time, resources and talents to assist in this cause.

-It is from the FAIR paper that we derive our name and the inspiration for this site.
-Neylan received an outpouring of responses from individuals wanting to apply her suggestions.
+After giving her FAIR paper and publishing her book, Women at Church, Neylan received an outpouring of responses from individuals wanting to apply her suggestions.
 Ward Councils, Stake Presidencies and High Councils were discussing the paper and deliberating on its applicability to their stewardship.
 It became clear that there was a need for an online presence where discussions on gender dynamics could take place, where stories of applications could be shared, and where resources were available for engaging in this type of work.
 The Mormon Women Project is now home all of these, in addition to its core interviews of faithful LDS women.

 This website is for you.
-It is our hope that you will participate in the conversations, read the stories, share your own and use the resources to edify yourself, enrich your worship, and bring joy to your sphere of influence.
+It is our hope that you will participate by reading others’ stories, sharing your own and using the resources to edify yourself, enrich your worship, and bring light to your sphere of influence.